Best Ukulele Pickup: Buying Guide

 Cons:

-• Wished if the volume rocker was placed on the opposite side
+• It’d be nice if the volume button was on the other side

 6. Luvay Ukulele Pickup – Best Ukulele Pickup for the Money